AnotherDevBoy/synthesia/README.md

 ## Build

-To build the application (including the container), run: `make build`
+To build the application (including the container), run: `make build`.

+A [GitHub Action](https://github.com/albertowar/synthesia/actions) was created to showcase the build step in action.

 ## Run